Flamengo thrashes Tolima and catches Corinthians in the Libertadores quarterfinals

 Provocation for next decision

-The Flamengo crowd began to sing ‘Let’s become Mengo!’ and other songs referring to Atlético-MG, who decides their spot in the quarterfinals of the Copa do Brasil, on Wednesday (13).
+The Flamengo crowd began to sing ‘Let’s become Mengo!’ and other songs referring to Atlético-MG, who decides the spot in the quarterfinals of the Copa do Brasil, on Wednesday (13).

 Reinforcement at Maracanã